By Hirander Misra, Chairman of SECDEX Group

 There will be innovation in legal and smart contract frameworks addressing some of the NFT ambiguities pertaining to intellectual property (IP), ownership and licensing rights.
 This will be a welcome development to legitimise the sector and instil trust, which in turn will propel the sector to more accelerated growth.

 Such growth will also be aided by the intersection of NFTs and finance.
 We are going to see portfolios of NFTs created to offer structured products and portfolio diversity to Family Offices for example, in addition to the fractional ownership opportunities afforded to retail investors.
-On the other hand, the ability to tokenize such structured products and NFT funds, and the creation of digital bonds to finance NFT projects which list and trade on digital asset exchanges open to both crypto and fiat investors, will serve to inject further capital into the sector.
+On the other hand, the ability to tokenize such structured products and NFT funds, and the creation of digital bonds to finance NFT projects which list and trade on digital asset exchanges open to both digital assets and fiat investors, will serve to inject further capital into the sector.

 Data, Analytics and AI combine with blockchain